ranocha/SummationByPartsOperators.jl/paper.md

 other open source packages.
 Sometimes, restricted sets of coefficients are available online [@almquist2017optimized;@oreilly2019sbp], but there is no other extensive collection of these methods.

+Of course, there is a plethora of additional open source software implementing numerical methods for PDEs and each package has its own design criteria and goals.
+SummationByPartsOperators.jl provides a unified interface of different SBP operators.
+Thus, there is a partial overlap with some of the packages mentioned above such as finite difference operators on periodic domains (DiffEqOperators.jl, but with a different handling of bounded domains) or Fourier methods on periodic domains (ApproxFun.jl, but with a different interface and extensions).
+In addition, many packages focus on a specific application such as some specific fluid models (Oceananigans.jl, FourierFlows.jl) or hyperbolic PDEs (Trixi.jl).
+In contrast, SummationByPartsOperators.jl focuses on the numerical methods and provides them in a form usable for rather general PDEs.
+For example, there is ongoing work to use the basic operators provided by SummationByPartsOperators.jl in Trixi.jl.

 Some of the research projects that have made use of SummationByPartsOperators.jl (most of which have led to its further development) include numerical analysis